v0rl0x/CPP-SSH-Bruteforce/README.md

 # Combos File
 The combos file can be found under int main, you can change to any name you want.
 The default combo file name is combos.txt.

-The format of the combos is "username:password", does not support whitespace for example:
+The format of the combos is "username:password" one per line, and this does not support whitespace, for example:

 root:root
-root:rooot